pastorryanhayden/simpleserviceplanner/signup-success.md

 * [Rejoice Hymns by Majesty Music](https://www.dropbox.com/s/8d9h39nzfpnjj8y/Hymns-Grid%20view.csv?dl=0)

 To add it, click on the link and save the CSV file.
 Open the CSV file in a spreadsheet app (Google Sheets, Microsoft Excel, etc.) Then select and copy everything.
 Then open the Service Planner on Airtable, select the "Hymns" tab, and select EDIT > PASTE.

+(See this article for a visual example: https://support.airtable.com/hc/en-us/articles/218325187-Appending-data-to-an-existing-table-with-copy-and-paste)

 I'm working on these and should have them very soon.